julianaplanas/rasa-chatbot/README.md

-# Birthday Message Bot
+# Medical Appointment Scheduler

+## Context
+This virtual assistant is designed for use in a healthcare organization that provides medical services to patients.
+The assistant helps streamline the process of scheduling appointments, ensuring patients can easily book consultations with specialists.

 ## Overview
-This project is a conversational bot designed to help users write a happy birthday message to a friend or family member.
-The bot interacts with users to collect the recipient's name and the date of their birthday and then generates a birthday message.
+This project is a conversational bot designed to help users schedule medical appointments.
+The bot interacts with users to collect the patient's name, the desired appointment date and the doctor's specialty and then confirms the appointment.

 ## Features
-- Collects the recipient's name.
+- Collects the patient's name.
-- Collects the date of the recipient's birthday.
+- Collects the desired date for the appointment.
-- Generates a personalized happy birthday message.
+- Collects the doctor's specialty.
+- Confirms the scheduled appointment.

+## Flows
+### 1. Schedule Medical Appointment
+**Description**: The assistant helps users schedule a medical appointment by collecting the patient's name, the desired appointment date and the doctor's specialty.
+**Dialog Flow**:
+1. The bot asks: "What is the patient's name?"
+2. The user provides the name.
+3. The bot asks: "What date would you like to schedule the appointment for?"
+4. The user provides the date.
+5. The bot asks: "What type of doctor do you need to see? (e.g., cardiologist, dermatologist)"
+6. The user provides the specialty.
+7. The bot responds: "Your appointment with a [Specialty] has been scheduled for [Date], [Name]."

 ## How to Use